• #fhv latest

 About the Sustainable University Alliance

-Global challenges such as climate change, biodiversity loss and resource scarcity require joint action and a change in values.
-Universities have a particular responsibility in this regard.
-The Alliance for Sustainable Universities (COOP Sustainable Universities of Applied Sciences) is committed to implementing the UN Sustainable Development Goals (SDGs) in teaching, research, university management and cooperation.
-It also raises awareness of sustainability among students, lecturers, staff and other partners.
+Higher education institutions bear a particular responsibility in this context.
+The COOP Sustainable Universities of Applied Sciences alliance is committed to promoting the implementation of the UN Sustainable Development Goals (SDGs) through teaching, research, university management, and collaboration.
+The alliance also works to raise awareness of sustainability among students, lecturers, staff, and external partners.
 The FHV is a founding member of this initiative.